 Use the User Access > Add Domain page to identify the domains and subdomains (if any) belonging to your organization.
-This makes it possible for users with email addresses in the specified domains to self-register (authenticate themselves) for hybrid filtering.
-This is typically enabled only in organizations that do not use Directory Agent to send user information to hybrid filtering.
+This makes it possible for users with email addresses in the specified domains to self-register (authenticate themselves) to the hybrid service.
+This is typically enabled only in organizations that do not use Directory Agent to send user information to the hybrid service.